 As I set out for my vacation to the Outer Banks (OBX), I read this knowing my next post would focus on my coastal adventures into God’s land.
 Now, I had a provocative sentiment to ruminate upon…

 At this time in my life, André’s reflection is particularly poignant due to recent changes in our workplace.
 These changes are requiring even more time in the day and more expendable mental energy.
-Arriving to my vacation destination in Avon, I found myself pulled between being “plugged in” and choosing to NOT be plugged in.
+Arriving at my vacation destination in Avon, I found myself pulled between being “plugged in” and choosing to NOT be plugged in.
 Simply put, I was feeling adrift in the OBX.

 The commodity of time.
-Admittedly, it took me four days into the seven day excursion to commit to the release of time. *Sigh 1.* (Thus why Balazs says time is a commodity).
+Admittedly, it took me four days into the seven-day excursion to commit to the release of time. *Sigh 1.* (Thus why Balazs says time is a commodity).
 Why did it take that long to own the beauty and peace and let myself go?
 We need to learn how to be intentional to reset minutes of connectivity to minutes of distinct disconnectivity.
 In some ways, I think we need to give ourselves permission to let go and embrace the moments of restoration.
 Really?
 Sigh 2.* When you do, here’s what a seized moment looks like:

 Outer Banks: The restorative beauty of a sound sunset in Avon